 ASUS's revenues, operating income and cash flows are earned by providing water and/or wastewater services, including operation and maintenance services and construction of facilities for the water and/or wastewater systems at various military installations, pursuant to an initial 50-year firm fixed-price contract and additional firm fixed-price contracts.
 The contract price for each of these contracts is subject to annual economic price adjustments.
 Additional revenues generated by contract operations are primarily dependent on annual economic price adjustments, and new construction activities under contract modifications with the U.S. government or agreements with other third-party prime contractors.
 ASUS's subsidiaries continue to enter into U.S. government-awarded contract modifications and agreements with third-party prime contractors for new construction projects at the military bases served.
 During 2022, ASUS was awarded approximately \$34.4 million in new construction projects for completion beginning in 2022 through 2025.
-Earnings and cash flows from modifications to the initial 50-year contract or additional contracts thereafter with the U.S. government and agreements with third-party prime contractors for additional contractors for additional contracts thereafter with the U.S. government and agreements with third-party prime contractors for additional contracts thereafter with the U.S. government and agreements with third-party prime contractors for additional contracts thereafter with the U.S. government and agreements with third-party prime contractors for additional contractors for additional contracts may not continue in future periods.
+Earnings and cash flows from modifications to the initial 50-year contract or additional contracts thereafter with the U.S. government and agreements with third-party prime contractors for additional construction projects may or may not continue in future periods.